-In order to be considered as a suitable candidate by the Board of Directors and its CGSNC, the prospective nominee must: meet the fit and proper requirements, meet individual and collective suitability requirements, have no systematic conflict of interests with the Company, have no impediments according to the relevant legislation and be able to devote sufficient time to the Board of Directors.
-Without prejudice to paragraph 3.6.11., all nominees must submit a declaration that they meet the relevant requirements.
+In order to be considered as a suitable candidate by the Board of Directors and its CGNC, the prospective nominee must: meet the fit and proper requirements, meet individual and collective suitability requirements, have no systematic conflict of interests with the Company, be able to devote sufficient time to the Board of Directors.
+All nominees must submit a declaration that they meet the relevant requirements.